SamuelWhitton/natural-daina/README.md

 = basic example,
-= might need cast to disabiguate when only method generic is in output = find ambiguous example
+= might need cast to disabiguate when only method generic is in output  [flexible method expression](#flexible-method-expression)
+= find ambiguous example
 = complex example of solution to ambiguous?

 asdf